gmx-io/gmx-synthetics/README.md

 Prices are provided by an off-chain oracle system, which continually signs prices based on the time the prices were queried.

-Example:

-- Block 100 is finalized on the blockchain at time 20
-- Oracle keepers pull the latest prices from reference exchanges, token A: price 20,000, token B: price 80,000
-- Oracle keepers sign [chainId, time(20), 20,000], [chainId, time(20), 80,000]
-- If in block 100, there was a market order to open a long position for token A, the market order would have a timestamp of 20
-- The prices signed at time 20 can be used to execute this order
-- Order keepers would bundle the signature and price data for token A then execute the order

-The oracle system allows for both a minimum price and a maximum price to be signed, this allows information about bid-ask spreads to be included.
+Both a minimum price and a maximum price is signed, this allows information about bid-ask spreads to be included.

+Prices stored within the Oracle contract represent the price of one unit of the token using a value with 30 decimals of precision.

+Representing the prices in this way allows for conversions between token amounts and fiat values to be simplified, e.g. to calculate the fiat value of a given number of tokens the calculation would just be: token amount \* oracle price, to calculate the token amount for a fiat value it would be: fiat value / oracle price.

 ## Fees and Pricing